AleksandrYanovskiy/TrdosBoot/README.md

 ## Compile
 Go to in make folder, and
 `make`
 The programm is compiled in Debian and Cygwin.

+## Example use:
+process one TRD file:
+`./TrDosBoot DISK.trd`

+process all SCL files in current directory:
+`./TrDosBoot scl`